top of page

 Course Dates: 11 days in either June or July

-Stanford Precollege's Number Theory course is a captivating and academically enriching class offered by Stanford University, aimed at bright and motivated high school students who have a keen interest in mathematics.
-This course delves into the intriguing field of number theory, which explores the properties and relationships of integers and their prime factors.
-Students in this program have the unique opportunity to engage with this abstract branch of mathematics and delve into topics such as prime numbers, modular arithmetic, Diophantine equations, and cryptography.
-Through a combination of lectures, problem sets, and collaborative learning, participants not only develop a deep understanding of the theoretical aspects of number theory but also gain the practical problem-solving skills that are invaluable in many areas of mathematics and beyond.
+Stanford Precollege's Number Theory course is aimed at motivated high school students who have a keen interest in mathematics.
+This course delves into number theory, which explores the properties and relationships of integers and their prime factors.
+Students in this program can engage with this abstract branch of mathematics and explore topics such as prime numbers, modular arithmetic, Diophantine equations, and cryptography.
+Through a combination of lectures, problem sets, and collaborative learning, participants not only develop a deep understanding of the theoretical aspects of number theory but also gain practical problem-solving skills that are invaluable in many areas of mathematics.

 Veritas AI, founded and run by Harvard graduate students, offers programs tailored for high school students who are passionate about artificial intelligence.
 Students who are looking to get started with AI, ML, and data science would benefit from the AI Scholars program.
 Through this 10-session boot camp, students are introduced to the fundamentals of AI & data science and get a chance to work on real-world projects.